gitobsidiantutorial/obsidian-tabs/README.md

  - The next tab to be brought up by ctrl+tab is the underlined tab.
 Inversely, the tab to the left of the underlined tab is the tab brought into focus by ctrl+shift+tab. (optional)

+- Side by side view [demo](https://i.imgur.com/uQ7L8Jt.mp4) and [instructions](#using-split-view)

 #### Issues:

 - When the last pane is focused on, **no** tabs are underlined.
 The tab that will be focused on by pressing ctrl+tab is the left-most one.

-- Doesn't work with split view.
+- Doesn't work with split view. [partially fixed!]
+A tab still cannot be horizontally split however.

 - The focused tab doesn't appear in the tab overview, hence the underlining workaround to clarify its relative position.

+- When in side-by-side view, focusing on the side tab shrinks the tabbed views.
+This issue cannot be fixed purely with css, unfortunately.

+- Multiple tab views side by side is possible, but not very useful due to the auto-collapsing behaviour described above

 #### Usage: